New York explosion: 1 in custody after blast at Port Authority bus station

+- A man wearing a device attempted to detonate it, New York police source says

+- Bus terminal and subway entrance shut down near Times Square after explosion

-(CNN)An explosion struck the Port Authority bus terminal at 42nd Street and Eighth Avenue on Monday morning, the New York Police Department said in a tweet.
+(CNN)An explosion struck the Port Authority bus terminal at 42nd Street and Eighth Avenue near Times Square on Monday morning and one person is in custody, the New York Police Department said in a tweet.

 The station is one of the busiest commuter hubs during rush hour.

-The the A, C and E subway lines are being evacuated, NYPD Sgt.
+The A, C and E subway lines were evacuated, NYPD Sgt.
 Brendan Ryan said.

-One person is in custody, according to two NYPD sources with direct knowledge of the situation.
+The subway entrance on Eighth Avenue and the bus terminal are closed, the Port Authority said in a tweet, adding that there was still police activity in the area.

 Preliminary information, according to two law enforcement sources, one local and one federal, indicates a pipe bomb may have unintentionally exploded.
-The person in custody appears to be injured, according to the federal law enforcement source.

-Another New York police source says a man in custody may have set off a device, injuring himself.
+A man wearing a homemade device attempted to detonate it, and it either malfunctioned or did not go off the way it was supposed to, according to one NYPD source.

 Francisco Ramirez said he heard two explosions as he was exiting a bus about 7:45 a.m.
 ET.
 He heard both blasts distinctly even though he was wearing headphones.